revizet/revizet/README.md

-- 👋 Hi, I’m @revizet
+- 👋 Hi, I’m @revlze
-- 👀 I’m interested in java script
+- 👀 I'm interested in java
 - 🌱 I’m currently learning on a backend developer
 - 📫 How to reach me - plworkzzz@gmail.com